 Here are four types of malocclusions Invisalign can help correct:

-While the length of Invisalign treatment depends on the complexity of your case, you could complete your treatment in 6 months.
+The length of Invisalign treatment depends on the complexity of your case but for minor cases, treatments may be completed in a matter of 6 months.
 Most Invisalign patients also start seeing results in a matter of weeks!

 After assessing your case, your orthodontist will recommend an Invisalign treatment plan that best suits your need.

 Similar to other types of orthodontic treatments, you can expect to use a retainer to keep your teeth from shifting back to their original positions.
 Retainers can either be removable or cemented to your teeth, and retainers typically cost about $475 per set.

 Your orthodontist will introduce different types of retainers to you and explain their pros and cons.
 They’ll also advise you about how long you’ll need to be wearing your retainers for each day.

 The five types of retainers commonly available are: